alejandrodesantiago/alejandrodesantiago.github.io/_news/2025-03-25-manuscript-announcment.md

 related_posts: false
 ---

-**New Publication!** 😎 My first-author paper [Persistent Gaps and Errors in Reference Databases Impede Ecologically Meaningful Taxonomy Assignments in 18S rRNA Studies: A Case Study of Terrestrial and Marine Nematodes](https://onlinelibrary.wiley.com/doi/full/10.1002/edn3.70080) had been published in *Environmental DNA*.
+**New Publication!** 😎 My first-author paper "Persistent Gaps and Errors in Reference Databases Impede Ecologically Meaningful Taxonomy Assignments in 18S rRNA Studies: A Case Study of Terrestrial and Marine Nematodes" has been published in *[Environmental DNA](https://onlinelibrary.wiley.com/doi/full/10.1002/edn3.70080)*